Solving Zero-Shot 3D Visual Grounding as Constraint Satisfaction Problems: Introduction

+The 3D Visual Grounding (3DVG) task aims to locate objects in 3D scenes based on natural language descriptions \cite{vg_survey}.
 To solve the 3DVG task, many supervised methods based on graph neural networks (GNNs)~\cite{gnn,tgnn} and transformers~\cite{transformer,3dvgtransformer,butddetr,3drpnet,3dsps} have been proposed.
-Some methods train a neural network end-to-end (single-stage), while others include a pretrained model for making object proposals (two-stage).
 These methods achieve state-of-the-art performance~\cite{eda,g3lq,3dvista} on the datasets used for training, yet often have trouble handling the diversity of natural language descriptions~\cite{can3dvlm} due to limited model size and language patterns in the training data.
-Besides, manually annotating 3D data is costly and time-consuming, making it very difficult to obtain high-quality datasets for supervised learning.

 To address these issues, zero-shot methods have been proposed~\cite{llmgrounder,visualprogramming,vlmgrounder}, which exploit the superior natural language understanding and reasoning abilities of Large Language Models (LLMs)~\cite{gpt4o,llama3}.
-In order to integrate LLMs into 3DVG systems, the point cloud must be converted into a textual format.
-Therefore, zero-shot methods require a pretrained object proposal module to segment the point cloud and classify the detected objects.
-This is performed either on the entire scene~\cite{mask3d,maskclustering} or only for objects relevant to a query~\cite{visualprogramming,openscene,lerf,langsplat}.
-After performing object proposal, the obtained information, such as center coordinates and bounding boxes, is composed together with the query as the textual input given to the LLM, which then reasons about the targeted object.
+In order to integrate LLMs into 3DVG systems, the point cloud must be converted into a textual format, with point cloud segmentation and object classification \cite{mask3d}.
+This has the advantage that LLMs can handle very complex natural language queries, and no training dataset is required for the 3DVG task.